behavioral-ds/behavioral-dynamics-io/README.md

 # Beyond Content: Behavioral Policies Reveal Actors in Information Operations

 This repository contains the code to reproduce the experiments and figures for the paper:
-> *Beyond Content: Behavioral Policies Reveal Actors in Information Operations*.
+> **Beyond Content: Behavioral Policies Reveal Actors in Information Operations**.
 XXX, _TBD_, 2025 (Under Review).

 The codebase builds on our earlier data-processing pipeline introduced in:
 > Lanqin Yuan, Philipp J. Schneider, and Marian-Andrei Rizoiu.
-2025. *Behavioral Homophily in Social Media via Inverse Reinforcement Learning: A Reddit Case Study*.
+2025. **Behavioral Homophily in Social Media via Inverse Reinforcement Learning: A Reddit Case Study**.
 In _Proceedings of the ACM Web Conference 2025_ (WWW ’25), 576–589. https://doi.org/10.1145/3696410.3714618

-Repository is organised into three sections: Data processing, classification, and visualisation.
+The repository is organized into three main components:
+1. **Data processing** – from raw Reddit dumps to user trajectories and inferred policies.
+2. **Classification experiments** – training and evaluating policy- and content-based classifiers.
+3. **Visualization** – scripts to reproduce the figures in the paper.

+## 1. Getting Started

+- Python $\geq$ 3.10

 ## Data Processing